Jiu Jitsu Armbar: Everything You Need to Know

 5. Isolate the opponent’s arm properly while you’re securing the control.

 6. Move your top leg across the opponent’s back, where the knee will crack down on the nearside shoulder of your opponent.
-And your lower leg has to have a foot on the opponent’s far side hip.
+Your lower leg must have a foot on the opponent’s far-side hip.

 7. Squeeze your knees together.